Sanjay1712KSK/Python/README.md

-# Rule-Based Chatbot with Twilio Integration
+# Rule-Based Chatbot with Twilio Sandbox Integration

 I have created a rule-based chatbot and integrated it with the Twilio API to send custom WhatsApp messages to verified numbers.

+The project requires Twilio credentials to interact with the Twilio service.

 ## Features